 Make Knots reachable over Tor on Windows, Mac, and Linux

-Below are instructions (for the three main operating systems) for installing Tor and configuring Bitcoin Knots to be a “reachable” node.
+Below are instructions (for various popular operating systems) for installing Tor and configuring Bitcoin Knots to be a “reachable” node.
 Confirm by looking up your node’s new .onion address from BitNodes.io).
 Click “Details” to expand the relevant section.

 Windows (11)